 All necessary procedures and practices to ensure confidentiality and accurate/timely reporting will be the responsibility of the Assistant Director who oversees Special Education.
-The Director who oversees Special Education will ensure that a central file with all special education

-Gompers Preparatory Academy Charter Renewal Proposal--Effective July 1, 2019 Board Approved March 2019 with Required Revisions, Page 38 out of 88 evaluation material and IEP's is maintained and that this file is locked and confidential, in accordance with IDEA guidelines.
+The Director who oversees Special Education will ensure that a central file with all special education evaluation material and IEP's is maintained and that this file is locked and confidential, in accordance with IDEA guidelines.
 The Director who oversees Special Education will oversee access to these records, and will be responsible for ensuring that all providers responsible for the implementation of a student's IEP will have access to a copy of the IEP and will be informed of their specific responsibilities in implementing the IEP.